mockery/mockery/docs/reference/expectations.rst

     withArgs(array(arg1, arg2, ...))

-Adds a constraint that this expectation only applies to method calls which match the expected argument list.
-You can add a lot more flexibility to argument matching using the built in matcher classes (see later).
+Adds a constraint that this expectation only applies to method calls which match the expected argument list. we can add a lot more flexibility to argument matching using the built in matcher classes (see later).
 For example, ``\Mockery::any()`` matches any argument passed to that position in the ``with()`` parameter list.
 Mockery also allows Hamcrest library matchers - for